est31/podiff-review/Readme.md

 Podiff-review is a small program that helps one checking translation changes vandalism, using the Microsoft Translator API to give you translations to give you a general overview.

+*Note: this is my first non-hello-world program in rust, so don't look at the source :).*

 ## Setup

 In order to be abled to run `podiff-review`, you need to set up some things first.